 The Bottom Line

 Working with a real estate agent can help ensure that your real estate transaction goes as smoothly as possible.
-A good listing agent will make sure that your home is priced competitively, marketed thoroughly, shown frequently, and sold for a higher price.
-However, keep in mind that not all listing agents are good.
+A good listing agent will make sure that your home is priced competitively, marketed thoroughly, shown frequently, and sold for the best price.
+However, keep in mind that not all listing agents are equal.

-To ensure that you find a seasoned listing agent who has the knowledge and skills needed to sell your home quickly, contact Rocket HomesSM.
-The company has a network of fully vetted partner agents and can find you a listing agent who can best meet your needs.
+To ensure that you find a seasoned listing agent who has the knowledge and skills needed to sell your home quickly, contact Rocket Homes℠.
+They have a network of fully vetted partner agents and can find you a listing agent who can best meet your needs.

 See What You Qualify For